Eraszz/blog-projects/gateway-load-balancer-network-security-monitoring/README.md

 # Building a Cloud SIEM with AWS OpenSearch Security Analytics

-This is the repository for the official tecRacer blog post [Building a Cloud SIEM with AWS OpenSearch Security Analytics](https://www.tecracer.com/blog/2024/09/building-a-cloud-siem-with-aws-opensearch-security-analytics.html).
+This is the repository for the official blog post [Building a Cloud SIEM with AWS OpenSearch Security Analytics](https://www.hendrikhagen.com/blog/2024-09-16-opensearch-siem/).

 ## Architecture